xaeliudzyh/StyleLabAI/README.md

 # StyleLab: AI-powered Hairstyle Recommendations

-StyleLab is a cloud-based application that suggests the top 3 hairstyles based on user profile data using our custom PyTorch model **StyleNet**.
+StyleLab is a cloud-based application that suggests best hairstyles based on user profile data using our custom PyTorch model **StyleNet**.

 ---